Yitingx531/learn_well/README.md

 ## Overview

-Learn Well is a simple web application developed for an EdTech company that allows users to create, comment on, and watch educational videos.
+Learn Well is a web application developed for an EdTech company that allows users to create, comment on, and watch educational videos.
 The application is built using React and interacts with a backend API to provide a seamless and engaging experience for users.

 ## Features